railsadminteam/rails_admin/README.md

 RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.

-## Announcements

-### [Action required] Security issue

-**RailsAdmin 2.0.1, 2.0.0 and up to 1.4.2 have been reported to have XSS vulnerability.** We strongly recommend that you upgrade RailsAdmin to 2.0.2 (and higher) or 1.4.3 as soon as possible, if you are on those versions.
-See [d72090ec](https://github.com/railsadminteam/rails_admin/commit/d72090ec6a07c3b9b7b48ab50f3d405f91ff4375) for the detail.

 ## Getting started

 - Check out [the docs][docs].